MrSep01/DevDraft-Editor/README.md

 1. Clone the repository to your local machine.
 2. Run `npm install` to install dependencies.
+3. Execute `npm run build` from the root directory.
-3. Execute `npm run start` from the root directory to start both the backend and serve the client.
+3. Execute `npm run dev:start` or  `npm run start` from the root directory to start both the backend and serve the client.
 4. Access the editor via `localhost:3000` in your web browser.
 5. For offline use, install the application by clicking on the 'Install' button.